isc-projects/kea/doc/sphinx/arm/agent.rst

 ``https://10.20.30.40:8000/``.
 If these parameters are not specified, the default URL is ``http://127.0.0.1:8000/``.

 If enabling HA and multi-threading, the 8000 port is used by the HA hook library http listener.
-The CA is not required any longer for HA hook library with multi-threading to function because it uses it's own http listener on the same port, but it should still be used to handle other commands.
-In this case, a different port (eg. 8800) must be used for the CA.
+When using HA hook library with multi-threading to function, make sure the port used by dedicated listener is different (e.g. 8001) than the one used by CA. Note the commands should still be sent via CA. The dedicated listener is specifically for HA traffic only.

 The ``trust-anchor``, ``cert-file``, ```key-file`` and ``cert-required`` parameters specify the TLS setup for HTTP i.e. HTTPS.
 If these parameters